 Carriers can use already-established APIs to upload customer or claimant submitted images to a cloud-based repository when they report claims to ClaimSearch.
 The platform will then automatically indicate whether the image data corresponds with prior claim information or if a duplicate photo already exists in the database.

 This enhancement also includes cutting-edge image forensics technology that searches the Internet for any photos that match files submitted with a claim and analyzes metadata to determine if the image data (date, time, and location) corresponds with the claim information.

 Imagine how these tools can help insurers improve efficiency and reduce leakage: Claim handlers can quickly and easily check for preexisting damage within their workflow and get insights needed to either expedite legitimate losses or investigate suspicious claims.

 The industry is undergoing a sea change accelerated by the COVID-19 pandemic.
 As photo-based estimates become the new norm, it’s critical to have fast and efficient fraud checks in place to mitigate risks.
 The digital media database and image forensics tools enable insurers to do just that.

-By adding digital image fraud detection capabilities to its robust data and sophisticated claims-matching technology, ISO ClaimSearch is equipping the industry to get ahead in the fight against fraud.
+By adding digital image fraud detection capabilities to its robust data and sophisticated claims-matching technology, ClaimSearch is equipping the industry to get ahead in the fight against fraud.